Keepalived VRRP Configuration: Master/Backup on Linux (Step‑by‑Step)

 - VIP doesn’t move / clients still hit old node: Increase gratuitous ARP:

-after a switchover. - Firewall drops VRRP: Ensure protocol 112 is allowed between nodes (see rules above).
+garp_master_repeat 5(already in the sample).
+You can also manually nudge neighbors:arping -U -I eth0 10.0.0.100 -c 3after a switchover. - Firewall drops VRRP: Ensure protocol 112 is allowed between nodes (see rules above).
 If using routers/L3 firewalls between nodes, allow it there too.

 - Service is up but traffic fails: If your app binds strictly to the VIP, make sure

-. - Avoid flapping: Use health checks (
+net.ipv4.ip_nonlocal_bind=1and restart the app after VIP acquisition vianotify_master. - Avoid flapping: Use health checks (

-to keep the VIP on the current healthy node until you plan a controlled failback. - Multiple VLANs: Use a distinct
+vrrp_script) with sensible intervals, and considernopreemptto keep the VIP on the current healthy node until you plan a controlled failback. - Multiple VLANs: Use a distinct

-per broadcast domain to avoid VRID collisions. - Security: Use
+virtual_router_idper broadcast domain to avoid VRID collisions. - Security: Use

-only on trusted networks.
+auth_type PASSonly on trusted networks.
 For stronger integrity, consider VRRPv3 on IPv6 (different auth model) and/or host‑level controls.